Darren Hambrick

 Darren Hambrick (born August 30, 1975) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers and the Cleveland Browns.
 He played college football for the Florida Gators, before transferring to the South Carolina Gamecocks.

-Early years
+Early life

 Hambrick and his brother Troy attended Pasco High School, helping the football team win the 1992 Class 3A state championship.
 As a senior he posted 140 tackles at linebacker, receiving prep All-American, All-state and area defensive MVP honors.

 In track, he was the first athlete in Florida history to qualify for 5 events at the state track meet.
 He high jumped 7'1 3/4" as a senior.
 He also practiced basketball.

 In 1999, he was chosen as the best football player in Pasco County history by the St. Petersburg Times.

 College career

 Hambrick accepted a football scholarship from the University of Florida.
 He was the only true freshman to start a game on defense for the team.
 He played in 13 games (3 starts) as a "Nickel" linebacker, receiving SEC All-Freshman honors after collecting 46 tackles (5 for loss), 2 interceptions and one sack.

 As a sophomore, he had 59 tackles (3 for loss), 3 passes defensed, one sack, a forced fumble, one fumble recovery and 2 interceptions, including an 81-yard interception return for a touchdown against the University of Georgia.
 He also competed in the high jump and long jump for the Gators track team in 1993 and 1994.

 Head coach Steve Spurrier kicked him off the team just prior to the 1995 Sugar Bowl, after he got into an altercation in which he struck another player in the jaw with broken glass.

 Hambrick transferred to the University of South Carolina and sat out the 1995 season under NCAA transfer rules.
 As a junior, he was named honorable-mention All-SEC, after making 83 tackles (4 for loss), 1.5 sacks, 2 forced fumbles and one fumble recovery.
 He had a career-high 13 tackles against the University of Georgia.

 Entering his senior season in 1997, he was named the starter at weakside linebacker, but fractured his left fibula in the season opener against the University of Central Florida.
 He missed 7 games before returning against the University of Tennessee.
 He started in the season finale against Clemson University, making three tackles.